patientx/ComfyUI-Zluda/README.md

 <details>
 <summary><strong>For GPU's below 6800 VEGA, RX 5000 and remaining 6000's (6700, 6600 etc)</strong></summary>

-* There is the legacy installer method still available with `install-legacy.bat` (this is the old "install.bat") which doesn't include miopen-triton stuff, but I strongly recommend them now we have solved most of the problems with them.

 * **IMPORTANT**: With this install method you MUST make sure you have the latest GPU drivers (specifically you need drivers above 25.5.1)

+* [There is the legacy installer method still available with `install-legacy.bat` (this is the old "install.bat") which doesn't include miopen-triton stuff, but I strongly recommend them now we have solved most of the problems with them.]
+* [So if you want you can still install hip 5.7.1 and use the libraries for your gpu for hip 5.7.1 or 6.2.4 and you don't need to install miopen stuff. ]

 * Install HIP SDK 6.2.4 from [AMD ROCm Hub](https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html) - "Windows 10 & 11 6.2.4 HIP SDK"